Get instant quote

 When should you use ABS?

-ABS is suited for applications that require strength, ductility, machinability, and thermal stability.
+ABS is best suited for applications that require strength, ductility, machinability, and thermal stability.
 Its durability makes it a good option for prototyping, low-stress end-use components, and other practical applications.
 ABS is more prone to warping than PLA.

 How strong are PLA and ABS?